 Making a Lithophane on a DATRON neo

 Many crafts folk are creating lithophanes with 3D printers, but where’s the fun in that?
-Chris Hopkins, California Division Manager at DATRON Dynamics, throws some high-speed RPMs into the project to create an Easter lithophane on a DATRON neo.
+Chris Hopkins, Director of Technology at DATRON Dynamics, throws some high-speed RPM into the project to create an Easter lithophane on a DATRON neo.
 Check out the video below to see the project.
 Want to make your own lithophane?
-Keep reading for easy to follow, step by step instructions.
+Keep reading for easy-to-follow, step-by-step instructions.

 Steps for Quickly Creating a Lithophane on a Datron CNC Mill